DRO: Deep Recurrent Optimizer for Video to Depth: Conclusion

 \section{Conclusion}

-We propose a zeroth-order deep recurrent optimizer for addressing the structure-from-motion problem.
+We propose a deep recurrent optimizer for addressing the video-to-depth problem.
 Two gated recurrent units have been introduced to optimize scene structures and camera poses respectively.
 Our optimizer avoid computing a cost volume or gradients by exploiting temporal information during the optimization process.
-The experiments demonstrate that our method outperforms previous methods on both outdoor and indoor datasets, in both the supervised and self-supervised settings.
+The experiments demonstrate our method outperforms previous methods on both outdoor and indoor datasets, in both supervised and self-supervised settings.

 { }